reportportal/docs/src/md/src/GettingStarted/ProjectConfiguration.md

 3. Find the required member

-4. Click 'Unassign' button for the user.
+4. Click the 'Unassign' button for the user.

 5. Confirm the action in the popup.